-As you are wrapping up 2017 and planning for 2018, make sure these strategic planning myths are not closely followed:
+As you are wrapping up last year’s plan and planning for the new, make sure these strategic planning myths are not closely followed:

 Does your strategic planning process resemble Moses coming down with the 10 commandments?
 If so, it needs to be changed.
 One of the biggest reasons strategies fail is due to lack of adoption.
 Your people are the key to successful adoption and it’s critical to involve them in the change process.
 At AchieveIt, we refer to this as Participative Execution.
 Include employees in the strategic planning process to connect them with organizational goals and increase their investment in plan execution.

 2. Strategic plans should be developed and managed by each division

 While plan development should involve individuals from each division, planning and managing in silos will often disappoint.
 I’ve seen numerous organizations that have previously created and managed individual plans by division, group or service line.
 In nearly every case, they lacked true direction because they had no organizational mission or strategy to follow.